fnadalin/barcode_groups/README.md

 If you find this software useful, please cite:

-Nadalin *et al.* Multi-omic lineage tracing predicts the transcriptional, epigenetic and genetic determinants of cancer evolution. *biorxiv*. https://doi.org/10.1101/2023.06.28.546923
+Nadalin *et al.* Multi-omic lineage tracing predicts the transcriptional, epigenetic and genetic determinants of cancer evolution. *Nature Communications*. https://doi.org/10.1038/s41467-024-51424-4